AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_ExecutableModel.rst

    :param numpy.ndarray values: the values to set.

-.. method:: ExecutableModel.setCompartmentVolumes(*args)
+.. method:: ExecutableModel.setCompartmentVolumes([index], values)
-   :module: roadrunner

-   Use this to set the entire set of compartment volumes in one call.
-   The order of compartments is given by the order of Ids returned by getCompartmentIds()
+   Sets a vector of compartment volumes.

+   If the index vector is not give, then the values vector treated as a vector of all compartment volumes to set.
+If index is given, then  values should have the same length as index.

    :param numpy.ndarray index: (optional) an index array indicating which items to set,
                                or if no index array is given, the first param should be an array of all the  values to set.

    :param numpy.ndarray values: the values to set.

 .. method:: ExecutableModel.setConservedSumChanged(*args)
    :module: roadrunner